apache/bahir/sql-cloudant/README.md

 Name | Default | Meaning
 --- |:---:| ---
-cloudant.endpoint|`_all_docs`|endpoint for RelationProvider when loading data from Cloudant to DataFrames or SQL temporary tables.
+cloudant.batchInterval|8|number of seconds to set for streaming all documents from `_changes` endpoint into Spark dataframe.
+See [Setting the right batch interval](https://spark.apache.org/docs/latest/streaming-programming-guide.html#setting-the-right-batch-interval) for tuning this value. cloudant.endpoint|`_all_docs`|endpoint for RelationProvider when loading data from Cloudant to DataFrames or SQL temporary tables.
 Select between the Cloudant `_all_docs` or `_changes` API endpoint.
 See **Note** below for differences between endpoints. cloudant.protocol|https|protocol to use to transfer data: http or https cloudant.host| |cloudant host url